picas0/Application/README.md

   On clicking 'Ok', its supposed to send updated information to the server.
   It sends the right information but server never recieves it.
-  Mostly likely what's happening is that Edit dialog is called from an actionListener that requires arguments to be either final or static and on casting output stream (that is connected to socket) to final, it doesnt work.It works just before its casted and doesnt work after it.
+  Mostly likely what's happening is that Edit dialog is called from an actionListener that requires arguments to be either final or static and on casting output stream (that is connected to socket) to final, it doesnt work.
+It works just before its casted and doesnt work after it.

   (My experience with swing and socket is very limited and I couldn't figure out a way to get around this before time ran out.
-  It was fun nonetheless specially because I learnt a lot about servers, clients and threads.)
+  It was a fun experience nonetheless, especially because I learnt a lot about servers, clients and threads.)